(ML)

 Vehicle health and firmware updates—clear, simple, and actionable

-Additionally, interactive simulations let users digitally experience other Honda models, keeping interest in the brand vibrant and encouraging ongoing connection with the Honda ecosystem.
+Interactive simulations also let users digitally experience other Honda models, keeping interest in the brand active and encouraging ongoing connection with the broader Honda ecosystem.

 Trip discovery designed to inspire what’s next